geoffreysperl/teaching/_pages/about-site.md

 #### Privacy

 I don't personally track visitors to the site—no Google Analytics, no tracking pixels, no cookies from my end, no Facebook or Instagram or someone's boutique social network.
-I do use Google Web Fonts, so if you are not blocking trackers then that may track you (you can use a content blocker if you like).
+I do use Google Web Fonts, so if you are not blocking trackers then that may track you (it should just be content delivery, though), and GitHub Pages uses unpkg.com as a CDN.
 This is meant just as a website that pushes pixels to your eyes and asks for nothing but your attention in return.

 #### Was this my Student Teaching Portfolio?

 Yes, this site began as my portfolio during my time as a student teacher at Wayne State University.
 No, I didn't leave the portfolio as the program's rubric dictated because I didn't like the results.
-Thus, my menu items have changed, the front page is far less cluttered, and an unnecessary video is trashed.
-The foundation of the college's desired portfolio is still here, so you are welcome to take inspiration from this site, but I suggest you don't copy it thinking you will fulfill the rubric.
+So, you're welcome to take inspiration from this site, but don't copy it thinking you will fulfill the rubric.

 ### Permissions

 #### Teaching Materials

 <p xmlns:cc="http://creativecommons.org/ns#" >Unless otherwise noted, the <a rel="cc:attributionURL" href="https://teaching.geoffreysperl.com">teaching materials</a> (not any linked papers!) on this site by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://geoffreysperl.com">me</a> are licensed for non-commercial use with attribution under a Creative Commons <a href="http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">Attribution-NonCommercial 4.0 International</a> license.
 I do not allow downloads of the linked files in order to deter crawlers.
-If you need a copy of a file, let me know by emailing below.</p>
+If you need a copy of a file, <a href="mailto:geoffrey@wayne.edu">let me know</a>.

 #### Photos